dudiadikaryaa/cucumber-serenity/docs/details.md

 ##  Let's start!
 When you've successfully installed all the packages, you are ready to go.
 However, if you stumbled on some errors on installing some packages, you may need to adjust some dependencies to your device and OS.

+We are using Selenium as our command scripts methods and Cucumber + Serenity for the BDD format and Test Reports.

 ### Directory Architecture
 First thing first, here's the directory architecture that I've used until now, and it still works flawlessly.